About the Project:

 Montgomery County Green Bank’s Role

-The Commercial Solar Power Purchase Agreement (CSPPA) program developed by the Montgomery County Green Bank allowed River Road UU Church to install solar and experience the benefits of solar without upfront costs through a no money down rental agreement with Skyview Ventures.
-In this PPA or rental agreement, Skyview Ventures pays for all maintenance and operations costs, while River Road UU Church only pays for the electricity produced by the solar system at a contracted price that is lower than current utility costs.
-This makes the project beneficial for River Road UU Church economically and environmentally.
+The Commercial Solar Power Purchase Agreement (CSPPA) program developed by the Montgomery County Green Bank allowed River Road UU Congregation to install solar and experience the benefits of solar without upfront costs through a no money down rental agreement with Skyview Ventures.
+In this PPA or rental agreement, Skyview Ventures pays for all maintenance and operations costs, while River Road UU Congregation only pays for the electricity produced by the solar system at a contracted price that is lower than current utility costs.
+This makes the project beneficial for River Road UU Congregation economically and environmentally.

 According to the project’s solar developer, Skyview Ventures, “If Montgomery County Green Bank did not help finance this project through their program, then it would not have been economical for the customer to build solar.”